Soriold/CSSE374-Eleven/README.md

 All team members were equally involved in important matters such as software design decisions, etcetera.

 # Instructions:
-To use this tool, run DesignParser with arguments of the configuration file you want to use, and the full method signature you wish to create a sequence diagram for.
-For example, under Run Configurations in Eclipse, we used the arguments "collectionsArgs.txt java.util.Collections.shuffle(List<T> list)" to generate the sequence diagram of java.util.Collections.shuffle().
+To use this tool, run DesignParser with arguments of the configuration file you want to use, the full method signature you wish to create a sequence diagram for, and the depth you would like the sequence diagram to reach.
+For example, under Run Configurations in Eclipse, we used the arguments "collectionsArgs.txt java.util.Collections.shuffle(List<T> list) 3" to generate the sequence diagram of java.util.Collections.shuffle() at a depth of 3.
 After running DesignParser with the desired arguments, two text files are created: GVOutput.txt contains the GraphViz code to make a UML diagram of the parsed classes, and SDEditOutput.txt contains the SDEdit markup for the sequence diagram of the given method.